viscom-ulm/immersight-tools/README.md

 # ImmersightTools

-Collection of utility methods, for example to convert from OpenCV to OpenGL matrix and vice versa.
+Collection of utility methods.
+* convert from OpenCV to OpenGL matrix and vice versa.
+* I/O for intrinsic and extrinsic parameters
+* chessboard calibration

 ## Getting Started